 The Last Mile symbolizes the obstacles women and children go through everyday to carry water.
-This ultramarathon is not solely running.
-10 gallons (90lbs) of water will be carried, pushed, pulled, and dragged through a 5 stage event with no end.
+Our founder, James Leitner, will carry, pull, and drag 10 gallons (90lbs) of water a 4 stage, 24 hour course.

 A Message From Our Founder

 “Why complete painful events?
 Story telling has to be meaningful, ethical, and fair to who we work with.
 It’s better to show the fun our project communities have rather then the hard times they experience.
 I prefer to show myself dirty, exhausted, and simulating the challenges they face.

 I have committed myself to provide the world with clean drinking water.
 I will sacrifice it all to make sure it is done right.”

 The Event Stages

 Bicycle (Sled) Pull

 Many people use bicycles to transport multiple jerry cans of water.
 Some bicycles are missing chains, pedals, and tires.
 To symbolize the bicycles in the worst conditions, 10 gallons will be pulled on a sled for 10 miles.

 Over short distances, people carry water simply in hand.
 This form of transportation is exhausting as carrying water is painful and tiring on someone’s hands and back.
 To accept the burden of a family, 10 gallons of water in hand for 10 miles.